gabinante/reaper-lambda/readme.md

 ## Yes, this will blow up your AWS account if instances are not tagged!

 ## Notes
-•This may not work in exceptionally large AWS accounts.
+•This may not work in large AWS accounts.
 For this reason I've split it out by region - you may specify a smaller array of regions at the top.
 If your account is exceptionally large, it would be a very minor effort to add an additional for loop that iterates over each VPC